slack-samples/bolt-js-starter-template/README.md

 Every incoming request is routed to a "listener".
 Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.

 ## Heroku Deployment
 Use the `Deploy to Heroku` button below to launch this app on Heroku.
 Ensure your Heroku config vars include the required Slack env variables.

-## Deploy to Heroku
 <!--
   NOTE: This Deploy to Heroku button currently points to my personal fork to allow testing of the latest changes.